zorawatters/search-algo-visualizer/README.md

 # Search Algorithm Visualizer

 ## What is this?
-This project is meant to show how different algorithms behave when tring to find a path from one point to another.
+This project is meant to show how different algorithms behave when trying to find a path from one point to another.
 As of right now, only A* is availale, and commands are done entirely through the keyboard, aside from picking start/endpoints and placing barriers.
 I used pygame to create the user interface and grid for searching.
 The only valid moves are Up, Down, Left, and Right, all with a step cost of 1.

 ## Structure